Sebaceous carcinoma

-Sebaceous carcinoma, also known as sebaceous gland carcinoma (SGc), sebaceous cell carcinoma, and meibomian gland carcinoma is an uncommon malignant cutaneous tumor.
+Sebaceous carcinoma, also known as sebaceous gland carcinoma (SGc), sebaceous cell carcinoma, and meibomian gland carcinoma, is an uncommon malignant cutaneous (skin) tumor.
 Most are typically about 1.4 cm at presentation.
 SGc originates from sebaceous glands in the skin and, therefore, may originate anywhere in the body where these glands are found.
 SGc can be divided into 2 types: periocular and extraocular.
 The periocular region is rich in sebaceous glands making it a common site of origin.
 The cause of these lesions in the vast majority of cases is unknown.
 Occasional cases may be associated with Muir-Torre syndrome.
 SGc accounts for approximately 0.7% of all skin cancers, and the incidence of SGc is highest in Caucasian, Asian, and Indian populations.
 Due to the rarity of this tumor and variability in clinical and histological presentation, SGc is often misdiagnosed as an inflammatory condition or a more common neoplasm.
 SGc is commonly treated with wide local excision or Mohs micrographic surgery, and the relative survival rates at 5 and 10 years are 92.72 and 86.98%, respectively.